 Once they have a decent grasp of the language, most expats find that locals seem friendlier, more helpful and more encouraging.
 There are several options for learning Dutch, including private individual lessons and intensive courses at language centres and universities.
 The latter is the most efficient for expats working in the Netherlands.
 The courses are designed to teach individuals to speak Dutch quickly and offer a wealth of invaluable information about Dutch culture and history.

 Work culture in the Netherlands

-With respect to the work culture in the Netherlands, the Dutch love to have meetings or vergaderingen.
+Concerning the work culture in the Netherlands, the Dutch love to have meetings or vergaderingen.
 They often run overtime since everyone, regardless of rank, needs to be heard.
 If a decision isn't reached then they simply adjourn to the next meeting.
 Rank is also unimportant and it's not unusual to find bosses to be more approachable than what expats might have previously experienced.

-That said, the Dutch like to keep their working life and personal life separate, so it can be difficult to socialise with colleagues outside of work.
+The Dutch like to keep their working life and personal life separate, so it can be difficult to socialise with colleagues outside of work.

 Service in the Netherlands

 The Netherlands isn't the most service-orientated country.
 It's normal to enter a shop and be left waiting unattended and service in restaurants can be slow.
 Even the Dutch complain about the lack of good service in their country.
 One explanation is that employees get their salary no matter what.
 Commission systems, like bonus and percentage increases on every sale, aimed at motivating staff to perform better, are relatively rare.

 There is a strong secular ethic in the Netherlands, and most people believe that religion should not play a role in politics.
 Across other spheres of life, religion plays a minor role, if at all, such as in education or in social settings, as a large proportion of the Dutch population is atheist or agnostic.
 So, expats who follow and practise religion and are from a religious country may experience some culture shock.